harmandeveloperprogram/hkwirelesshdsdkdoc/docs/index.rst

 `Introduction`_
     This section explains about the HKWirelessHD and its REST API Specification.

-`Introduction`_
-    This section explains about the HKWirelessHD and its REST API Specification.

-`Introduction`_
+`Architecture Overview`_
-    This section explains about the HKWirelessHD and its REST API Specification.
+    This section explains about the overall architecture HKWirelessHD technology.